-Russian astronomer Viktor Safronov theorized that, when the solar system was forming, the attractive force of gravity pulled bits from nebulae --clouds of dust, gasses and plasma-- together, creating rocky planetesimals of various sizes.
+Russian astronomer Viktor Safronov theorized that, during the formation of the solar system, the attractive force of gravity pulled bits from nebulae – clouds of dust, gasses and plasma – together, creating rocky planetesimals of various sizes.
 If the planetesimals nearest the sun were composed of matter that had high melting points, they may have formed the four inner planets.

 Pluto's New Category

 Pluto was once considered one of the nine planets in earth’s solar system.
 However, in the latter part of the 20th century, many astronomers believed that Pluto was simply not large enough to be considered a major planet.
 Some of these scientists began referring to Pluto as a planetesimal.
 By 2006, most astronomers in the International Astronomical Union generally agreed that Pluto was not a planet, although this was a controversial decision for some scientists and nonscientists.
 Dropping Pluto from the planetary list was intended as a reclassification rather than a demotion.

 A Big Belt

-Many of the moons orbiting planets are considered planetesimals.
+Many of the moons orbiting planets are sometimes considered planetesimals.
 The largest of Neptune’s 13 moons, Triton, falls into this category.
 One of Saturn’s 53 moons, Phoebe, is a planetesimal, as well as both of Mars’ moons, Phobos and Deimos.
 In addition, Jupiter has 50 moons, and several of these match the criteria for planetesimals.